tux2bsd/freebsd-update-probe/README.md

 # Important
 ```
 This is not only a reduction in time, freebsd-update-probe.sh bypasses
-the processing and IO spike that would otherwise occur for that duration.
+the processing and IO spike that would otherwise occur for that duration
+within `/usr/sbin/freebsd-update fetch [install]`

 Finally, I hope you find freebsd-update-probe.sh useful.
 ```